danielye8/ADS_Final_Project/README.md

 Output CSVs:

+Output csvs are present in the "CSVdata" folder.
 Like notebooks the Output CSVs have a coded suffix.
 The code number represents:
 1. : Outputs for the hyperparamter tuning
 2. : Outputs for the adversarial attacks and defenses

 Folders:
 1. Archive: Contains notebooks and files that are not relevant anymore
+2. CSVdata: Contains the CSV files of the outputs generated